isomerpages/kkh-patientbilling/_submission-of-documents/Document Submission.md

 <br>

 <img src="images/address.jpg" style="vertical-align: middle; max-width: 100%; margin: 5px;"><br>
-For request to update your mailing address, please submit an online form [here](https://form.gov.sg/628f245debc1f7001234555d).
+For the change of **mailing address**, please submit your request by completing this [form](https://for.sg/kkhcgadd "Click to open link").